kpm1117/kmcdermott_jrn/README.md

 > - Are ~~at least~~ no more than 5 seconds old?
 > - Are ~~at least~~ no more than 8 seconds old?

 2. In A Customer Question, the source table doesn't match the DML (dates differ for client 9012).
+My solution favors the DML.